imarkoffedu/hotelbooking-spring/README.md

 | `service`       | Contains service classes for business logic                       |
 | `type`          | Contains enums and typealiases used in the application            |
 | `util`          | Contains utility classes                                          |

+Test module has the same structure as the main module.